mikeoc61/currency_monitor/README.md

 To obtain a key and review pricing options visit: https://currencylayer.com

-The currency_lambda.py version expects to have an AWS RDS MySQL database defined which it uses to store the most recent currency exchange rates.
+The currency_lambda.py version expects to have an AWS DynamoDB database defined which it uses to store the most recent currency exchange rates.

 ## Technologies Used